World Cup Bracket 2018: Predictions, Odds and Picks Entering Saturday Play

 All odds courtesy of OddsShark.

-Messi Might Can't Hold Back Les Bleus
+Messi Can't Hold Back Les Bleus

 Politics can so often take its toll on a team in the pressure cauldron of a World Cup, and Argentina's campaign in Russia has been hampered despite their progress to face France after finishing second to Croatia in Group D.

-An uninspired draw against Iceland followed by a crippling defeat to the Croats and a salvaging 2-1 win over Nigeria; La Albiceleste have hardly been in dazzling form.
-Neither have France, but after coming first in Group C, Les Bleus seem as though they're just finding their groove, while Argentina may not have one to find.
+An uninspired 1-1 draw against Iceland was followed by a crippling 3-0 defeat to the Croats, and they salvaged a 2-1 win over Nigeria to qualify.
+But while La Albiceleste have hardly been in dazzling form, neither have France.
+After coming first in Group C, Les Bleus seem as though they're just finding their groove, while Argentina may not have one to find.

-South American football expert Tim Vickery even told Sky Sports News the players are picking the team ahead of "lost" manager Jorge Sampaoli, and commentator Ian Darke remarked upon the indecision:
+South American football expert Tim Vickery even told Sky Sports News the players are picking the team ahead of "lost" manager Jorge Sampaoli.

 Ian Darke @IanDarke